MacFizz/spsbackup/README.md

 ## Installation
 Just run ./setup.sh

-or you can manually create the folder where your backups are going to be stored and fill up the spsbackup.conf to you need using spsbackup.conf and spsbackup.list example files provided.
+or you can manually create the folder where your backups are going to be stored and fill up the spsbackup.conf to your needs using spsbackup.conf and spsbackup.list example files provided.